AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/ReadMe.md

 * The short version : http://scratchx.org/?url=https://github.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/blob/master/Short%20Version.js

 ### About this tutorial
-This tutorial will show how to use the Mini-Lab's scratch Extension with the Gazebo simulator.To have the extension working with the actually Minilab Robot, follow the same instructions and specify the wright adress and port.
+This tutorial will show how to use the Mini-Lab's scratch Extension either with Gazebo simulator or the actually Minilab Robot.Follow the same instructions and specify the wright adress and port.

 ![Alternate text](https://github.com/AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/blob/master/ScreenShots/Screenshot1.png)